desmos-labs/primer/validators-program/overview.md

 | 469,894 | 250 |

 ### Phase 4
+Inside Phase 4, we've decided to **increment** the reward that each validator can obtain to a **maximum of 6,000 DSM** per validator.

-During Phase 4, our validators have signed `563,623` blocks:
+During this phase, our validators have signed `563,623` blocks:

 - 380,000 of which have been part of `morpheus-4000` (last block considered: 380,000 - export height)
 - 183,623 of which have been part of `morpheus-4001` (last block considered: 183,623 - 31 May 2020, 11:59:57)

-During this time, there were two particular things we considered when deciding the blocks number that a validator should have signed in order to get the maximum reward possible:
+Also, when deciding the blocks number that a validator should have signed in order to get the maximum reward possible we considered two particular things:

 1. Chain start vs Reward counting start.
    In order to be ready to accept other validators, we started the chain beforehand.